x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

   5. For the Microsoft Authenticator, Intune Company Portal and Outlook apps, tap **Not optimized** to turn off battery optimization.

-If the mobile operating system prevents background synchronization, users will experience the following:
+If the mobile operating system prevents background synchronization, users will experience the following results:

 - New mail notifications will continue to be delivered, however, upon launching the app, the new messages will have to be downloaded.